Qwinn1/forktools/README.md

 # SETTING UP ENVIRONMENT PATHS

 If your blockchain directories and hidden folders are all directly under your $HOME directory, you don't really need to set up an environment, as those are the default paths.
 You could then just run any given command by being in your forktools directory and running the script like this:  `./forkloge chia`.
-If you have a custom location for your directories, or if you just want to be able to run the forktools from any directory on your system, create a text file called `envforktoolsv.sh` and place it in the `/etc/profile.d` directory (sudo required, reboot to make the changes persistent and global).
+If you have a custom location for your directories, or if you just want to be able to run the forktools from any directory on your system, create a text file called `envforktools.sh` and place it in the `/etc/profile.d` directory (sudo required, reboot to make the changes persistent and global).
 Paste these into it, customizing the paths for your setup:

 ```
 export FORKTOOLSDIR="$HOME/forktools"